29 August 1891, South Africa’s second rugby test ever, against Great Britain, played on the Eclectic cricket ground.

 The South African team was selected by authorities at the venue where the internationals were played – namely Port Elizabeth, Kimberley and Cape Town.

-The referee for the Kimberley game was the Griqualand West Union President, Paul Ross-Frames, destined to become the first South African Rugby Board President and later a De Beers Company Director.
+The referee for the Kimberley game was the Griqualand West Union President, Paul Ross-Frames, destined to become the first South African Rugby Board President and later a De Beers Company Director and Chairman of the DBCM Board.